kellerkinderDE/devenv-shopware/docs/Options.md

 ```

 # kellerkinder.enableMysqlBinLog
 Enables the MySQL Binary Log and adds configuration for it.
-Setting this setting to `false` will disable the MySQL Binary Log.

 *_Example_*
 ```